WoPoss-project/Pygmalion/README.md

 }
 ```

-The resluting data structure looks like:
+The resulting data structure looks like:

 ```JSON
 {